ItsTatsuya/docs/docs/getting-started/install/install-iso-injection.md

 ---

 !!! warning
-    ISO injection is an experimental feature and may encounter bugs.
+    ISO injection is an experimental feature added in Atlas v0.5.0 and may encounter bugs.
 If you experienced any, please report them on our [Issue Tracker](https://github.com/Atlas-OS/Atlas/issues).

 <!-- --8<-- [start:iso] -->
 ## :material-disc: **1.** Download an ISO